vinceskahan/v5wiki/Run-as-a-non-root-user.md

 and likewise for the do_restart function.

 There is a further complexity: the _--user_ parameter cannot take the form of _user:group_ so the easiest way is to simply remove the ":wxuser" part from the definition of WEEWX_USER in `\etc\default\weewx`.
-This should work if the group name is the default for the weewx user.
+This will not be a problem  if the group name is the default for the weewx user, as the default group is applied automatically.
 If you require a different group then modify the init.d script accordingly with a suitable WEEWX_GROUP parameter.